DavidPeicho/tiny3Dloader/README.md

 ## Contributing

 Contributions are appreciated.
 You can submit PR on the develop branch, that will later be merged to the master branch.
-We also use the [GitHub issues tracker](https://github.com/DavidPeicho/Tiny3DLoader/issues) for bugs an requests, feel free to post your questions/recommandations on it.
+We also use the [GitHub issues tracker](https://github.com/DavidPeicho/Tiny3DLoader/issues) for bugs and requests, feel free to post your questions/recommandations on it.